 The goal now is to provide access to these programs (and others being developed by past participants), to anyone who might be interested.
 By establishing a physical home for the Center, as well as a non-profit organization to manage its activities, it is hoped that a community will grow and develop with the purpose of nourishing the personal growth of all who participate.

-The Center is pleased to offer the following programs for the Fall of 2017.
+The Center is pleased to offer the following programs.
 Programs are open to anyone interested in such explorations.
 There is no fixed fee for programs, but each participant is asked to make a donation to the Meaningful Life Center.
-All programs are held at the Knoxville home of the Meaningful Life Center which is located at 116 Carr Street.
+All programs are held at the Knoxville home of the Meaningful Life Center which is located at 116 Carr Street in the Homburg area.

 For more information or to register, click on the links to the programs listed below: